jakecuevas267/jakeCuevasTest/README.md

 This assignment assumes that a Subscription has to both a Customer and a Solar System attached to it.

-A Customer can have multiple Subscriptions and a Solar System can also have multiple Subscriptions.

-A Solar System can only have one Active Subscription at a time.
+The Subscription is the child object of a Master Detail Relationship to both Solar System and Customer.
+This makes both Customer and Solar System required on the Subscription object.
+Solar Systems can have multiple Subscriptions but a Solar System can only have one Active Subscription at a time.
+A Customer can have many Subscriptions which tie it to many Solar Systems.
+A Subscription can only have one of each Customer and Solar System.

 Fields and Objects: